paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 %CPU indicates CPU load percentage of a single core used.
 You may see this exceeds 100% which means it's occupying a full core plus another (or more).

+The column **'S'** lists the state of the process.
+Here "D" state (TASK_UNINTERRUPTIBLE) is a state which occurs in a kernel code path where the execution can not be interrupted whilst a task is processed.

+An example of this might be a low level driver talking to hardware, either retrieving network packet data from NIC or accessing a block of data on a hard disk drive -- read and write I/O.

+In above example it's writing to block disk using dd command.

 ## ps
-We can list the Top 5 CPU consuming processes:
+Using `ps` to list the Top 5 CPU consuming processes:
 ```
 [root@rhel8 ~]# ps -eo pcpu,pmem,pid,user,args | sort -r -k1 | head -6
 %CPU %MEM     PID USER     COMMAND